LIT-Protocol/docs/docs/learn/overview/how-it-works/lit-networks/mainnets.md

 ### Lit SDK Version Compatibility

-The minimum version of the Lit SDK that supports `datil` is `6.4.0`.
+The minimum version of the Lit SDK that supports `datil` is the latest `6.x.x` release.
 You can install the latest SDK version from NPM, which includes this support by default:

 <Tabs
 defaultValue="npm"